WebAssembly/website/news/2025-03-27-spectec/index.md

 and producing Coq no longer involves a manual translation that is merely based on “eyeball correspondence” with the original paper rules.

-Finally, we have recently started work on another exciting backend for SpecTec: this one can spit out .wast test files.
+Finally, we have recently started work on another exciting backend for SpecTec: this one can spit out `.wast` test files.
 So, it is essentially a test fuzzer.
 However, it is a fuzzer that is guided by full knowledge of the syntax and semantics of the language!
 It understands the typing rules and can predict the result of executing a piece of code.
-For example, by just looking at the typing rule of an instruction, it could systematically generate a complete combinatorial matrix of micro tests for that instruction, that is, tests for its behaviour under all interesting combinations of types and operands.
+For example, by just looking at the typing rule of an instruction, it could systematically generate a complete combinatorial matrix of micro tests for that instruction, that is, tests for its behavior under all interesting combinations of types and operands.

 Once more, this would take Wasm to a new level of assurance, this time for implementations.